Success is often built on strong personal branding — because it immediately tells us who a person is and where their expertise lies.

 His brand is about going higher and faster than anyone else.
-He thrives on competition and the desire to win.
 Shaun’s brand — like many professional athletes’ — is founded on the brilliance of what he can do with his body.
-Fans aren’t interested in longform passages describing what Shaun does.
-They come to see these examples of gravity-defying feats of athleticism.
-Shaun’s website delivers.
+Shaun’s snowboard line relies on the strength of his personal brand as an Olympic athlete.
+Without his branding, the snowboards could easily be overlooked.

-Tim Feriss made his mark in the world of financial self-help with his book, The4-Hour Work Week.
+Tim Ferriss made his mark in the world of financial self-help with his book, The 4-Hour Work Week.
 His brand is about the smart subversion of traditional employment and empowering people to defy convention and blaze their own paths to success.

 Even for those rolling their eyes at the notion of a four-hour work week, there’s a lot of great advice in his content.
-His personal brand is that of a wiley disruptor.
+His personal brand is that of a savvy disruptor.
 For those on a non-traditional career path, Tim positions himself as both a leader and teacher.
-He is also the host of The Tim Ferriss Show – an amazing podcast for personal growth and business.
+He is also the host of The Tim Ferriss Show – a podcast for personal growth and business.

 13. Roberto Blake

 Roberto Blake is the embodiment of entrepreneurial achievement.
-He runs his own agency, Create Awesome Media, has published over 1200 videos, and develops curriculum to help those driven by creativity and independence.
+He runs his own agency, Create Awesome Media, has published over 1,200 videos, and develops lessons to help those driven by creativity and independence.